rigaya/NVEnc/NVEncC_Options.en.md

     and set the path by this option.
 (Please check the example below.)

   - threads=&lt;int&gt;  (default: 0)
     CPU thread(s) to calculate vmaf score.
-Default is to use all cores.
+Default is to use all physical cores.

   - subsample=&lt;int&gt;  (default: 1)
     Interval for frame subsampling calculating vmaf score.